History of technology: Egypt

-The Egyptians, known for building pyramids centuries before the creation of modern tools, invented and used many simple machines, such as the ramp to aid construction processes.
-Historians and archaeologists have found evidence that the pyramids were built using three of what is called the Six Simple Machines, from which all machines are based.
+The Egyptians, known for building pyramids centuries before the advent of modern tools, invented and used many simple machines, such as the ramp, to aid construction.
+Historians and archaeologists have found evidence that the pyramids were built using three of the Six Simple Machines, from which all machines are based.
 These machines are the inclined plane, the wedge, and the lever, which allowed the ancient Egyptians to move millions of limestone blocks which weighed approximately 3.5 tons (7,000 lbs.) each into place to create structures like the Great Pyramid of Giza, which is 481 ft high.

 They also made writing medium similar to paper from papyrus, which Joshua Mark states is the foundation for modern paper.
-Papyrus is a plant (cyperus papyrus) which grew in plentiful amounts in the Egyptian Delta and throughout the Nile River Valley during ancient times.
-The papyrus was harvested by field workers and brought to processing centers where it was cut into thin strips.
-The strips were then laid-out side by side and covered in plant resin.
-The second layer of strips was laid on perpendicularly, then both pressed together until the sheet was dry.
-The sheets were then joined to form a roll and later used for writing.
+Papyrus is a plant (Cyperus papyrus) that grew in plentiful amounts in the Egyptian Delta and throughout the Nile River Valley during ancient times.
+The papyrus was harvested by field workers and brought to processing centers, where it was cut into thin strips.
+The strips were then laid out side by side and covered in plant resin.
+The second layer of strips was laid perpendicular to the first, then both were pressed together until the sheet was dry.
+The sheets were then joined to form a roll, which was later used for writing.

-Egyptian society made several significant advances during dynastic periods in many areas of technology.
-According to Hossam Elanzeery, they were the first civilization to use timekeeping devices such as sundials, shadow clocks, and obelisks and successfully leveraged their knowledge of astronomy to create a calendar model that society still uses today.
-They developed shipbuilding technology that saw them progress from papyrus reed vessels to cedar wood ships while also pioneering the use of rope trusses and stem-mounted rudders.
-The Egyptians also used their knowledge of anatomy to lay the foundation for many modern medical techniques and practiced the earliest known version of neuroscience.
-Elanzeery also states that they used and furthered mathematical science, as evidenced in the building of the pyramids.
+Egyptian society made several significant advances during the dynastic periods in many areas of technology.
+According to Hossam Elanzeery, they were the first civilization to use timekeeping devices such as sundials, shadow clocks, and obelisks.
+They successfully leveraged their knowledge of astronomy to create a calendar model that society still uses today.
+They developed shipbuilding technology that enabled them to progress from papyrus-reed vessels to cedar-wood ships, while also pioneering the use of rope trusses and stem-mounted rudders.
+The Egyptians also used their knowledge of anatomy to lay the foundation for many modern medical techniques and to practice the earliest known form of neuroscience.
+Elanzeery also states that they used advanced mathematical science, as evidenced by the construction of the pyramids.

-Ancient Egyptians also invented and pioneered many food technologies that have become the basis of modern food technology processes.
+Ancient Egyptians also pioneered many food technologies that form the basis of modern food processing.
 Based on paintings and reliefs found in tombs, as well as archaeological artifacts, scholars like Paul T Nicholson believe that the Ancient Egyptians established systematic farming practices, engaged in cereal processing, brewed beer and baked bread, processed meat, practiced viticulture and created the basis for modern wine production, and created condiments to complement, preserve and mask the flavors of their food.

 Indus Valley

-The Indus Valley Civilization, situated in a resource-rich area (in modern Pakistan and northwestern India), is notable for its early application of city planning, sanitation technologies, and plumbing.
+The Indus Valley Civilization, situated in a resource-rich region (in modern Pakistan and northwestern India), is notable for its early use of city planning, sanitation technologies, and plumbing.
 Indus Valley construction and architecture, called 'Vaastu Shastra', suggests a thorough understanding of materials engineering, hydrology, and sanitation.